Cambodia SIM Card 2026: Complete Guide for Tourists

 7. What should you know before purchasing?

-Before you pick a Cambodia SIM card, always check if the network actually works in the places you’re visiting.
-Some rural areas still have weak signal, so it’s worth checking the coverage map or simply asking locals and travelers, they’ll give you the most honest answer.
+Before buying a Cambodia SIM card, check if the network works where you’re going.
+Rural areas may still have weak signal, so look at the coverage map or ask locals and travelers.

-Topping up in Cambodia is super easy.
-You can buy scratch cards from small shops, street stalls, or mini-markets, or recharge directly at a phone store.
-Bigger shops like Circle K and FamilyMart are usually the most reliable.
+Recharging is easy.
+You can buy scratch cards from small shops or mini-markets, or top up at phone stores.
+Chains like Circle K and FamilyMart are usually reliable.
+If language is a problem, use Google Translate.
+For longer stays, apps like Wing or ABA make top-ups simple.

 8. Tips for Saving Data